-The Company's management committee, which consists of President Executive Officer, full-time directors, and directors and corporate officers appointed by President Executive Officer, meets weekly.
+The Company's management committee, which consists of President Executive Officer and directors and corporate officers, etc. appointed by President Executive Officer, meets weekly.
 Through these meetings, the Company aims to confirm the day-to-day execution of business operations, speed up decision-making, and improve its corporate value.